Perspective | The plan for governing if multiple leaders are incapacitated: There isn’t one.

 At every checkpoint as we walked to the debate hall, we had to show our wristbands and wear masks.
 Inside the hall, meticulously laid out for social distancing with many empty seats to separate people, everybody wore masks and respected the protocols — except the Trump entourage, including family, staff and some members of Congress, like Rep. Jim Jordan.
 Despite the request of Cleveland Clinic personnel, they sat in the first two rows maskless throughout the debate, and after.
 That, no surprise, was the subject of much discussion in the hall — well before reports Thursday night that Hope Hicks, a close aide to the president who had been in the room, had tested positive for the coronavirus, and before the White House announced early Friday that President Trump and the first lady had also tested positive, a month before the presidential election.

 As the shock waves spread, so did questions about the many tricky scenarios raised by the prospect of a president and perhaps vice president at some point catching a powerful and deadly virus.
 What if one or both were incapacitated?
 What if one or both died before the election?
 What if the president were to win the election — and die right afterward?
 What if the winner died before the inauguration but after the electoral college met?
-There is no suggestion that any of this is imminent — Vice President Pence tested negative Friday and appears to be in good health, the president’s virus symptoms have been described as mild, and former vice president Joe Biden, who could have been exposed to the virus at the debate, also tested negative — but what if?
+There is little suggestion that any of this is imminent — although the president was transported to Walter Reed medical center Friday evening, press secretary Kayleigh McEnany said his symptoms remained mild and he would be working from the hospital; Vice President Pence tested negative Friday and appears to be in good health; and former vice president Joe Biden, who could have been exposed to the virus at the debate, also tested negative — but what if?

 Unfortunately, though it’s long been clear that the country needs better answers to questions like these, we still don’t have any.